tejasdeo/Web-Scraper-AIFI/README.md

 Deliverables: Python Script for scraping and JSON file

-Note: main.py contains the python codes while data.json and data.txt contains the extracted information.
+Note: main.py contains the python code while data.json and data.txt contains the extracted information.